 Nor do anti-individualist arguments that derive from my work demand such a guarantee.
-In fact, what we know about how perceptual state types are formed from proximal stimulations requires that some perceptual states not vary with possible environmental variations of these sorts.47
+In fact, what we know about how perceptual state types are formed from proximal stimulations requires that some perceptual states not vary with possible environmental variations of these sorts.

 In further writing, motivated by commitment to disjunctivism, McDowell tries to cordon off psychology as irrelevant to understanding the nature and form of an individual's perceptual states.
-48 I think that this attempt is no more successful than the support offered in favor of the view.
+I think that this attempt is no more successful than the support offered in favor of the view.

 McDowell maintains that there are two compatible but entirely different accounts associated with perception.
 One is an account of the individual's perception.
 The other is an account of information processing by the individual's subsystems that makes perception possible.
 The first is supposed to be that of common sense and Gibson's ecological approach to perception.
 The second is supposed to be that of the cognitive psychology of perception.
 The first view attributes "real" representational content.
-The second's attribution of representational content is claimed to be "non-literal" and "irreducibly metaphorical."
-It is supposed to describe systems "as if" they processed representational content.
-This practice is supposed to be instrumentally "useful."
-It is supposed to address a "genuine explanatory need," that of explaining what enables animals to represent the world in the genuine, literal way that the first account attributes.
+The second's attribution of representational content is of perception-the structures, kinds, and laws involved in perceiving the physical environment.
+Their explanations appeal to representational states and contents that are states of both the perceptual system and the individual.